tsute/resispart/part2.md

 ```

 *2. Matrix*

-A matrix in R consists of a table of data arranged in columns and rows.
-We use the matrix() function to create a matrix.
+A matrix in R consists of a 2D table of data arranged in rows and columna.
+We use the matrix() function to create a matrix:

 ```R
 # create a matrix with 3 rows and 5 column, 3x5, fill the data by column, not by row